Bee hotel: Construction and care

 Materials such as pine cones and wood chips are useless as filling for wild bees.
 They are even counterproductive, as they attract competitors for food and predators of bees, such as earwigs, beetles, and ants.
 In commercial nesting aids, they are usually only used as cheap filling material.
 Unfortunately, DIY stores and supermarkets sell precisely these types of shelters.
 They have tubes with completely incorrect diameters and depths, because wood waste and production leftovers are built in, that cannot be used elsewhere.
 Protective wire is often only used to prevent components from falling out.
-In fact, however, a wire mesh stretched a fex inches in front of it would have to be used to deter birds from plundering the nesting tubes.
+In fact, however, a wire mesh stretched a few inches in front of it would have to be used to deter birds from plundering the nesting tubes.